bgrunes/WolfKillCounter/README.md

 */listWolfKills or /lwk: Displays the top 5 players with the highest wolf kill counts and the total number of wolves killed.

 */resetWolfLeaderboard: Resets the leaderboard while maintaining the total wolf kill count (admin-only).

+*/serverkillgoal or /skg: Displays the server's kill goal and prints the total server kills.

+*/playerkillgoal or /pkg: Displays the player's kill goal and prints the player's total kills.